BeardedTinker/Home-Assistant_Config/README.md

     <a href="https://discord.gg/HkxDRN6"><img src="https://img.shields.io/discord/675020779955683328?label=Discord%20BeardedHome&logo=discord"/></a><br>

-Each commit is verified automaticlly with <a href="https://github.com/BeardedTinker/Home-Assistant_Config/actions">GitHub CI</a> - where it's tested against Latest, Dev and Beta release
+Each commit is verified automaticlly with <a href="https://github.com/BeardedTinker/Home-Assistant_Config/actions">GitHub CI</a> - where it's tested against Current installed version Latest, Dev and Beta release.
+YAML is also checked
   </h4>